Make Pain Meds Work

 Also, be honest about any illicit drug use and how much alcohol you drink.
 Your willingness to be frank can often improve your medical care.

 Have you ever left the doctor's office not understanding your new med?
 Take the time and energy to get your questions answered before you leave.
 For instance, should your medicine be taken regularly or only when needed?
 Call your doctor's office or a pharmacist if you have questions later on.
 Your understanding helps ensure that you will take the med safely and properly, which could make a difference in how well it controls your pain.

 And be a bit of a geek.
 Read those fold-out instructions that come with your prescriptions.

 Can't Afford It?

 There's no doubt treating a chronic condition can get pricey.
 If you can't afford your meds, ask your doctor or pharmacist about generics or less expensive options.
 You may be undermining your care -- and risking extra pain -- if you say nothing.

 New Side Effects

 Everyone responds differently to medications.
 Some people are more sensitive to certain side effects than others, for example.
 Plus, side effects may go away after your body adjusts to the medicine and some medications may lose effectiveness over time.

 Notice a difference?
 Don't delay letting your doctor know.
 Tell your doctor right away about new side effects or if a drug no longer relieves your symptoms.
 Your doctor may want to change your dosage or try a different med.

 Never change the dosage of your medication -- or stop taking it -- without talking to your doctor.
-Often it's important to maintain regular dosing for it to work properly.
+Sometimes it's important to maintain regular dosing for it to work properly.
 Your doctor recommends a certain dosage in order to balance the effectiveness of the drug with potential side effects.
 Messing with the dose may upset that balance and may cause symptoms to return or dangerous side effects to occur.